couchbase/CouchbaseMock/README.md

 CouchbaseMock is a test server implementing some of the memcached protocol which is used by some SDKs (including the C SDK) for basic testing.
-While it is recommended that testing be done against the real server, CouchbaseMock is useful as being self contained (there is no need to install it to the system) and for allowing extra instrumentation.
+While it is recommended that testing be done against the real server, CouchbaseMock is useful as being self-contained (there is no need to install it to the system) and for allowing extra instrumentation.

 CouchbaseMock is implemented in Java and is intended to be used by a single